 - See also: cpl, b, c, go, pascal, java, fortran, combined-programming-language

-- I have 60 facts about Basic Combined Programming Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Basic Combined Programming Language not answered here?
+Email me and let me know how I can help.

 Example code from the web: